silinternational/certmagic-storage-dynamodb/README.md

 // ...

 certmagic.Default.Storage = &dynamodbstore.DynamoDBStorage{
-    Table:               "CertMagic",
+    TableName:             "CertMagic",
-    LockTimeout:         2 * time.Minute // optional: default is 5 minutes
+    LockTimeout:           2 * time.Minute // optional: default is 1 minute
+    LockFreshnessInterval: 10 * time.Second // optional: default is 10 seconds
-    LockPollingInterval: 2 * time.Second // optional: default is 5 seconds
+    LockPollingInterval:   4 * time.Second // optional: default is 1 second
 }

 // ...
 ```
-Only the table name is required, but you can also override the default values for `LockTimeout` and
+Only the table name is required, but you can also override the default values for `LockTimeout`, `LockFreshnessInterval` and
 `LockPollingTimeout` if you want.
 Technically you can also override `AwsEndpoint`, `AwsRegion`, and
 `AwsDisableSSL` if you are running your own DynamoDB service.
 These settings are used in the unit tests
 so you can look there for examples.